How to See Who Viewed Your Google Doc

 1. Open a Google Sheet file

-2. Click on the upward trending arrow icon in the upper right, or go to the Tools pull-down menu.
+2. Click on the upward trending arrow icon in the top right section or go to the Tools pull-down menu.

 3. Open the Activity dashboard.

-This process will enable you to track views in the document, including the date and time of the last view for each viewer.
+This process will enable you to track all views in the document, including the date and time of the last one by each team member.

-If you don’t see the Activity Monitor option in your Google Doc, it likely means you’re logged into the free version of Google Docs or a personal account rather than a G Suite version.
+If you don’t see the Activity Monitor option in your Google Doc, you’re likely logged into a personal Google Docs rather than a G Suite version.

 Viewers and Comments Trends